ipfs-inactive/blog/content/post/097-js-ipfs-0.46.md

 # 🗺️ What’s next?

-Check out the js-ipfs [Project Roadmap](https://github.com/orgs/ipfs/projects/6) which contains headline features organised in the order we hope them to land.
+Check out the js-IPFS [Project Roadmap](https://github.com/orgs/ipfs/projects/6) which contains headline features organised in the order we hope them to land.

 Only large features are called out in the roadmap, expect lots of small bugfix releases between the roadmapped items!